opensearch-project/sql/docs/developing.rst

 For integration test:

-* Elasticsearch test framework is in use so an in-memory cluster will spin up for each test class.
+* OpenSearch test framework is in use so an in-memory cluster will spin up for each test class.
 * You can only access the plugin and verify the correctness of your functionality via REST client externally.
 * Our homemade comparison test framework is used heavily to compare with other databases without need of assertion written manually.
 More details can be found in `Testing <./dev/Testing.md>`_.